 - The restart of student loan payments will likely strain consumer budgets.

 - Delinquencies are on the rise.
-The robust job market currently supports debt payments, but things could change quickly if economic conditions worse
+The robust job market currently supports debt payments, but things could change quickly if economic conditions worsen.

 Chapter 7 Filings